On action ground states of defocusing nonlinear Schr\"odinger equations: Introduction

 where

 A long-standing question pertains to the relationship between the action ground state and the energy ground state.
-More interestingly, it raises the question of if the following diagram can commute:
+More interestingly, it raises the question that if the following diagram can commute:

-Recently, some numerical investigations have been presented in \cite{LYZ,Wang}, and some theoretical answers have been provided in \cite{Dovetta,Jeanjean2021} for the focusing and non-rotating case ($\beta<0,\Omega=0$) of (\ref{model}).
+which is important both mathematically and physically.
+Recently, some numerical investigations have been presented in Refs.~\refcite{LYZ,Wang}, and some theoretical answers have been provided in Refs.~\refcite{Dovetta,Jeanjean2021} for the focusing and non-rotating case ($\beta<0,\Omega=0$) of \cref{model}.

-This paper focuses on the defocusing case of RNLS ($\beta>0$ afterwards) and aims to study some mathematical properties of the action ground state (\ref{phi_g-def}).
-We shall analyze to give the asymptotic behaviours of the ground state mass $\|\phi_g\|_{L^2}$ and action $S_{\Omega,\omega}(\phi_g)$ with respect to the parameters $\omega$ and $\Omega$ in some limit regimes.
-Numerical experiments will be done towards finding the critical rotating speed $\Omega^c$ for generating the vortex phenomenon in action ground states and understanding how $\Omega^c$ is influenced by $\omega$.
-Our primary objective and efforts are devoted to analyzing the connection between the action ground state and the energy ground state.
-With the help of the unconstrained minimization characterization from \cite{LYZ}, we shall prove that an action ground state is always an energy ground state.
-The reverse statement, however, turns out to be more complicated, and the rotating case ($\Omega \neq 0$) is significantly different from the non-rotating case ($\Omega = 0$).
+In this work, we investigate the action ground states of the defocusing RNLS (i.e., $\beta>0$ afterward).
+We first focus on characterizing the relationship between the action ground states and the energy ground states.
+Then we study the asymptotical behaviours of the action ground state solutions and the associated physical quantities including mass and action in some limiting regimes of $\omega$ and $\Omega$.
+For the convenience of the reader, we summarize our main results in these two directions below.

+In terms of the relationship between the action and energy ground states: \begin{itemize} \item In the non-rotating case (i.e., $\Omega = 0$), we prove a complete equivalence between action and energy ground states: any action ground state is also an energy ground state (\cref{thm:actiontoenergy}) and any energy ground state is also an action ground state (\cref{thm:energytoaction}).